-The Initial Subscription of the Sub-Fund is 7 November 2023 or any other date as it may be decided by the SICAV.
+The Initial Subscription of the Sub-Fund was 23 January 2024.
 On the Initial Subscription, the Shares are subscribed at a price of EUR 100 per Share.

-The value date of the payment of the Initial Subscription price is 10 November 2023 or any other date as it may be decided by the SICAV.
+The value date of the payment of the Initial Subscription price was 26 January 2024.